luxtracon/floralis/README.md

 ![An animated image showing the process of compressing dye to dye blocks](https://cdn.zekro.de/mods/floralis/media/crafting_compress_dye_block.gif 'Dye compression')

-Of course you can reverse this progress to get the dye back out of their respective storage blocks.
+Of course you can reverse this process to get the dye back out of their respective storage blocks.

 ![An animated image showing the process of decompressing dye blocks to dye](https://cdn.zekro.de/mods/floralis/media/crafting_decompress_dye_block.gif 'Dye decompression')